Vestibular Rehabilitation Therapy

 Treatment

 Vestibular rehabilitation involves a thorough examination with a comprehensive medical screen to review various systems of the human body.
-Rehabilitation includes recommendations based off the medical screen and interventions that focus on the cervical spine (neck), addressing impairments of the vestibular system and return to normal function.
+Rehabilitation includes recommendations based on the medical screen and interventions that focus on the cervical spine (neck), addressing impairments of the vestibular system and returning to normal function.

 Includes: